PrivateVPN Review: A Private Internet Experience

 Long explanation: PrivateVPN's network of 150+ servers spread over 60 countries is no small feat.
 However, it does seem small compared to other VPN providers like NordVPN, with more than 5000 servers.

-That being said, PrivateVPN servers can still maintain good speed, comparable to other competitors with thousands of servers.
+That being said, PrivateVPN servers can still maintain good speed, compared to other competitors with thousands of servers.
 However, PrivateVPN does suffer when trying to connect to far servers.

 3. Fastest available protocol